 - Repeat the flashcards you don’t know that well at optimal intervals for learning.
 This leverages the power of spaced repetition, enabling you to attack your weaknesses and move on quickly from facts you already know well, saving you time.

-These three important cognitive science principles—active recall, metacognition, and spaced repetition—are the ‘secret sauce’ to how Brainscape’s WSET 2 Flashcards help students really internalize and permanently onboard the information they need in order to ace their exam!
+That's how apps like Quizlet and Brainscape help students really internalize and permanently onboard the information they need in order to ace their exam!

 If you’d prefer to MAKE your own flashcards on Brainscape, that’s super easy too: check out our complete guide to making and using flashcards.